ThoZed/graylog-cp-watchguard/README.md

 ### Import Content Pack

 You could import the complete content in one File.
-Just Upload [content-pack-graylog-cp-watchguard.json](content-pack-graylog-cp-watchguard.json) in System/Content Pack Section of Graylog and install.
+Just upload [content-pack-graylog-cp-watchguard.json](content-pack-graylog-cp-watchguard.json) in System/Content Pack Section of Graylog and install.
 With the parameters for input port and lookup table file path you could customize the content pack to fit your needs.

 *if you run into trouble while importing or updating it may be helpful to remove every component an start fresh.*